ikmdev/event-set-hierarchy-data/README.md

 # Event Set Hierarchy Optimization

 Description of the Project:
 The Event Set Hierarchy (ESH) Optimization project supports federal Electronic Health Record Modernization (EHRM) initiatives for data quality, informatics architecture, and clinical decision support.
-The purpose of this project is to develop Integrated Knowledge Exchange (IKE) infrastructure so that Veterans Affairs (VA) ESH data can be imported into modern, third-party tooling for data analytics, automated reasoning, and design recommendations.
+The purpose of this project is to develop Integrated Knowledge Environment (IKE) infrastructure so that Veterans Affairs (VA) ESH data can be imported into modern, third-party tooling for data analytics, automated reasoning, and design recommendations.
 The expected outcome of this project will be a robust capability for optimizing and maintaining the Federal EHR Event Set Hierarchy within open-source knowledge based systems such as Komet (application developed by the Systemic Harmonization and Interoperability Enhancement for Laboratory Data (SHIELD) Collaborative).

 ## Getting Started